mmondics/aiops-z/README.md

 53. **Scroll through this page looking at the different tables and charts.**

-We've seen actions on a few different pages in the Turbonomic platform so far, and we'll come back to these in more detail after making our way through the dashboard.
+You've seen actions on a few different pages in the Turbonomic platform so far, and you'll come back to these in more detail after exploring the dashboard.

 #### Dashboard